deckhouse/virtualization/docs/ADMIN_GUIDE.md

 The administrator also has rights to manage project resources, which are described in the [User guide](./user_guide.html).

-## Module Parameters
+## Module parameters

-The configuration of the virtualization module is specified via the ModuleConfig resource in YAML format.
+The configuration of the `virtualization` module is specified via the ModuleConfig resource in YAML format.
 The following is an example of a basic configuration:

 ```yaml
 apiVersion: deckhouse.io/v1alpha1